20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 We play that you start with 1 and try to get all of your dice to roll a 1 by rolling the dice over and over again till you have only 1’s.

 Then you move on to 2-9.
-The first person to get all the 9’s says tenzi and wins.
+The first person to get all the 9’s says Tenzi and wins.

 Not everyone plays this way.

-We have friends who play that you can choose any number you want and the first person to get all of his dice in that number wins.
+We have friends who play that you can choose any number you want and the first person to get all his dice in that number wins.

 This is a much shorter way to play.